barntsen/PyAc2d/readme.md

 ## Installation
 Clone the repo to a local directory.
-The run the mk.sh in the top directory.
+Run the mk.sh in the top directory.
 The script will compile the c/cuda/hip code and install a simple script (ac2dmod) for running simulations.